Postmodernism & Critical Theory; the Good, the Bad, the Traumatic.

-While the theory is inspired by Marx and pushes for liberation it does not have the goal of creating a Communist state or tyranny, in fact, much of its analysis is the dissection and criticism of the narratives that went into fashioning Communism.
+While the theory is inspired by Marx and pushes for liberation it does not have the goal of creating a despotic “communist” state, in fact, much of its analysis is the dissection and criticism of the narratives that went into fashioning despotic communist states.

-Further, as Peterson often charges Postmodern Neo-Marxists (closest thing to that reality being Critical Theory) with the accusation they are trying to destroy Western Civilization it is important to remember Critical Theory arises from Western Philosophy.
+Further, as Peterson often charges Postmodern Neo-Marxists (the closest thing to that reality being Critical Theory) with the accusation they are trying to destroy Western Civilization it is important to remember Critical Theory arises from Western Philosophy.

 It was generated in Europe and arises from the philosophical dialogue of the West in relation to society, meaning, and relativity.
 Particularly in the face of trauma and disaster.

 This is where Peterson has valid point, Critical Theory does seek to change society and undermine the way it has previously functioned.

 This comes from Critical Theory’s premise that much of Western Society (like many societies) is unstable and oppressive.

 Once again this is part of a continuous dialogue exploring how situations like the World Wars, Great Depression, and Cold War happen.

 In modern Critical Theory, this also explores the environmental degradation that has resulted from industrialization, the break down of cultures as a product of imperialism and globalization, as well as the economic, political, and lived oppression, exploitation, and violence perpetrated by Western empires upon the rest of the world.